 "You can only improve quality if you go into depth with testing".

-In this blog series we talk to test managers and test coordinators from various industries.
-At Testersuite we like to hear the various views on testing and what keeps a test manager or test coordinator busy.
-Meet Koen Janssen (38), Test manager at Action.
+In this blog series, we speak with test managers and test coordinators from various industries.
+At Testersuite , we like to hear the various views on testing and what keeps a test manager or test coordinator busy.
+Meet Koen Janssen (38), Test Manager at Action.

 My name is Koen Janssen and I live together with my girlfriend Cher in Enkhuizen.
 Three months ago we were joined by our beautiful daughter Billie.